 Okinawa's need for church planting and renewal.

-- The average size of a Japanese church is 30 people, meaning more churches are needed to reach more than 2% of Okinawans.3
+The average size of a Japanese church is 30 people.
+More churches are needed to reach more people in Okinawa.3

 In light of this reality, we believe that Okinawa has a great need for both church planting and church renewal.
 We also believe that one of the most effective ways to bring about the latter is to do the former.